College: Anne Spencer Daves College of Education, Health and Human Sciences

 Note: State-wide common prerequisites are always under review.
 For the most current information and for acceptable alternative courses, visit the “Common Prerequisites Manual.”
 This is available from the “Student Services” section of http://www.flvc.org .

 Students must complete at least 52 hours of credit with at least half the required hours in General Education courses, including all English composition and mathematics, or an A.A.
-Degree, each required pre-requisite completed with required final grade or enrolled in last pre-requisite.
+Degree, each required pre-requisite completed with required final grade.

 CHD 3243 (3) Contexts of Adolescent Development